frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/frequently-asked-questions/human-resources/how-to-setup-bulk-salary-slips.md

-# How to setup bulk salary slips?
+# How To Generate Salary Slips For All Employees?

 To set up bulk salary slips, go to Human Resources module and click on process payroll